 In Conclusion

 Under the right conditions, the great backside beach can really come alive.
-I look forward to hitting the ocean beaches of the lower cape again very soon, but under the cover of darkness.
+I look forward to hitting the ocean beaches of the Outer Cape again very soon, but under the cover of darkness.
 I think a situation like this could happen again in the dark of night, but with large stripers pursuing the mackerel instead of blues.

 I was fortunate enough to encounter these blitzing bluefish that I think would have attacked any plug I sent their way.
-But in this case, a larger blue fell for a white Sebile Magic Swimmer.
-Both white and chrome has been a very effective daytime colors for me this season.
+But in this case, the large blue fell for a white Sebile Magic Swimmer.
+Both white and chrome have been very effective daytime colors for me this season.

 Catching along the backside beach is rewarding enough as is, but doing so during the “summer doldrums” is a very gratifying experience as a surfcaster.